Vision Exchange: A New Online Resource for Support Group Leaders

 Vision Exchange Resources

 Recently, Second Sense received funding to develop new resources for support group leaders and has expanded Vision Exchange.
-It is now a web based resource which includes:
+It is now a web-based resource that includes:

 - resources on starting and leading groups